Tushar219420/Data-Stracrure/Assignment_2_3.md

 === Quick Sort with Min/Max using Divide and Conquer === Enter number of students: 6
-Enter marks of 6 students (Indian names):
+Enter marks of 6 students :
 Student 1 marks: 85
 Student 2 marks: 92
 Student 3 marks: 78